-The course examines the main trends in contemporary anthropological theory, from physical anthropology to conceptual and ethnographic approaches.
-It will concentrate on several key theoretical approaches that anthropologists have used to understand the diversity of human culture, such as structuralism, Marxism, feminism, practice theory. critical ethnography, and postmodern perspectives.
+The course examines the main trends in contemporary anthropological theory, from physical anthropology to conceptual and ethnographic approaches. Ĭt will concentrate on several key theoretical approaches that anthropologists have used to understand the diversity of human culture, such as structuralism, Marxism, practice feminism. theory, critical ethnography, and postmodern perspectives.